xcart/xcart-docs/_pages/kb_en/modules/canada_post/canada_post_admin_experience.md

 *   select the parcel type,
 *   select the types of email notifications that need to be sent,
+*   select the way to deliver,
 *   specify the insurance coverage amount,
+*   select whether the proof of age is required or not,
 *   specify whether a signature is required, etc.

 The maximum allowed parcel weight and the set of available parcel options may differ depending on the parcel destination and shipping method selected.